opnsense/docs/source/manual/how-tos/caddy.rst

 ..
 Note:: Make sure the chosen domain is externally resolvable.
 Create an A-Record with an external DNS Provider that points to the external IP Address of the OPNsense.
 In case of IPv6 availability, it is mandatory to create an AAAA-Record too, otherwise the TLS-ALPN-01 challenge might fail.

 ..
 Attention:: It is mandatory that the domain in Caddy uses an empty port or 443 in the GUI, otherwise it can't use the TLS-ALPN-01 challenge for itself.
-The upstream destination has to listen on Port 80 and serve ``/.well-known/acme-challenge/``, for the same domain that is configured in Caddy.
+The upstream destination has to listen on Port 80 with its own ACME client and serve ``/.well-known/acme-challenge/``, for the same domain that is configured in Caddy.
+Caddy *does not* copy certificates to that destination, for such a usecase there is the os-acme-client plugin, which can run alongside Caddy just fine.

 Go to `Services - Caddy Web Server - Reverse Proxy - Domains`